5 ArchR workflow and different weight methods

 Visualize singleCellExperiment by UMAP

-4.4 Retrieve bulk TF ChIP-seq binding sites
+5.4 Retrieve bulk TF ChIP-seq binding sites

 First, we retrieve the information of TF binding sites collected from Cistrome and ENCODE ChIP-seq.
-Currently, human genomes HG19 and HG38 and mouse mm10 are available.
+Currently, human genomes hg19 and hg38 and mouse mm10 are available.

 ## see ?scMultiome and browseVignettes('scMultiome') for documentation